elshize/loadsim/README.md

 # Loadsim

-## Disclaimer

-This repository is based on the following code: http://boston.lti.cs.cmu.edu/appendices/jir17-yubink/loadsim related to the following paper:

-_Kim, Yubin, Jamie Callan, J. Shane Culpepper, and Alistair Moffat.
-"Load-balancing in distributed selective search."
-In Proceedings of the 39th international ACM SIGIR conference on research and development in information retrieval, pp. 905-908.
-ACM, 2016._

 ## Introduction

 This repository contains a discrete event simulator (developed based the one used in the paper [Efficient Distributed Selective Search](http://boston.lti.cs.cmu.edu/appendices/jir17-yubink/loadsim/)) for simulating the performance of the different queues and query routing strategies.